code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/readRecords.md

 [short_description]

-Using App Lab's table data storage, reads the records from the provided `table` that match the `terms`.
-When the call is completed, the `callback` function is called and is passed the array of records.
-Data is accessible to your app and users of your app.
+Using App Lab's table data storage, reads the records from the provided *table* that match the *terms*, and calls the *callback* function when the action is finished.
+The records read from the table are then returned as a parameter to the callback function.

 [/short_description]

+Adding permanent data storage to your apps is the last step to making them real-world.
+The apps you use everyday are driven by data "in the cloud".

 **First time using App Lab table data storage?** Read a short overview of what it is and how to use it [here](/applab/docs/tabledatastorage).

+You can request a subset of records to be returned using the terms parameter, which must be a javascript object variable or a javascript object defined using curly brace and colon notation (see examples below).
+Terms can be used to read records with exact matches to columns of a record.
+To retrieve all records, an empty object is passed as the *terms* parameter.
+Data is only accessible to the app that created the table.

-**Note:** View your app's table data by clicking 'View data' in App Lab and clicking the table name you want to view.
+To View your app's table data, click 'View data' in App Lab and click the table name you want to view.

 [/description]